 Unlike the majority of civilian defense attorneys or your assigned US Army counsel, pleading guilty is an option of last resort.
 When we take a case, we make the US Army to prove their case.
 We take almost every case to trial and fight the allegations in front of a military jury.

-Our Army court martial results speak for themselves.
+Our Army court-martial results speak for themselves.
 The accused service member and his or her desired outcome is our main concern.
 Our court martial attorneys maintain lighter caseloads than the usual assigned US Army defense lawyer so that we can concentrate on each trial on an individual basis.
 Your case will not be outsourced to a random lawyer and we will not coerce you into pleading guilty at the eleventh hour.
-Our military lawyers have successfully defended Army court martial and administrative separation cases in the United States and worldwide.
+Our military defense lawyers have successfully defended Army court-martial and administrative separation cases in the United States and worldwide.